Positive thinking without implementation strategies is ineffective wishful thinking, found NYU’s Gabriele Oettingen.

 More than 75 U.S. urban middle school 10 year olds were randomly assigned to learn either MCII or a Positive Thinking strategy as a control comparison.

-Those who applied MCII tools to their academic goals significantly improved their report card grades, attendance, and conduct, suggesting the value of Mental Contrasting to enhance goal commitment and realization.
+Student volunteers who applied MCII tools to their academic goals significantly improved their report card grades, attendance, and conduct, suggesting the value of Mental Contrasting to enhance goal commitment and realization.

 In those cases, Indulging or Dwelling strategies are more effective in maintaining goal motivation.